 - If international, provide TOEFL or IELTS scores.

 - Provide a statement of purpose.

-For review and decision purposes you are required to upload an unofficial copy of your transcript(s) in the online application.
-We require one copy of the scanned transcript from each undergraduate and graduate institution that you attended.
+For review and decision purposes, applicants are required to upload an unofficial copy of their transcript(s) in the online application.
+The program requires a copy of the scanned transcript from each undergraduate and graduate institution that you attended.
 This includes community colleges, summer sessions, and extension programs.
-While credits from one institution may appear on the transcript of a second institution, unofficial transcripts must be submitted from each institution, regardless of the length of attendance, and whether or not courses were completed.
-Failure to list and submit transcripts from all institutions previously attended is considered to be a violation of academic ethics and may result in the cancellation of your admission or dismissal from the university.
+While credits from one institution may appear on the transcript of another institution, unofficial transcripts must be submitted from each institution, regardless of the length of attendance and whether or not courses were completed.
+Failure to list and submit transcripts from all institutions previously attended is considered to be a violation of academic ethics and may result in the cancellation of a student's admission or dismissal from the university.